 The planned inadequate funding for this year and next has meant that budget deficits exist across all sizes of hospital and the entire geography of the province.
 Large-scale lay offs and cuts have been announced at larger hospitals.
 However, the current centralization proposals pose a particular threat to small and rural hospitals.
 Notably, despite promises from the Health Minister and the Premier not to close small and rural hospitals, proposals are now in process that raise concerns that small town emergency departments will be closed.
-In several cases the cuts, if implemented, would effectively close small and rural hospitals and rural hospitals and rural hospitals.
+In several cases the cuts, if implemented, would effectively close small and rural hospitals and turn them into clinics.
+Under the deficit-elimination proposal in